Is there a registration deadline?

 How do I get materials to promote the challenge?

-Community Shifting Gears has what you need to promote the challenge to your colleagues, classmates, and teammates.
+Shifting Gears has what you need to promote the challenge to your colleagues, classmates, and friends.
 Flyers, posters, coordinator packages, and more!
 You can click here to find our online program resources.

 We can also deliver printed versions to you (because you’re amazing, and we want to you have the materials you need to make this year’s challenge as successful as possible!)
 If you want a delivery, click here and let us know what you’d like!